 - Search the name on Google to see what comes up.

 - Be unique and avoid trademark violations.

 With any blog created on the platforms mentioned previously, a domain name and address can be purchased.
+To buy your domain, I suggest Namecheap, Go Daddy, or G Suite.
 Once purchased, the next step is for the blogger to redirect the blog to the new domain.
 If you are not sure how to do this, there are tutorials on the web that can help you.
 Below are just a few links I found:

 - Blogspot Address Redirected To Domain